Big Mer on Campus

-“I’m well-aware that my sister hides her ferocious intelligence behind a veil of superficiality—gods, I feel dirty even saying that.
-Now I feel like my family’s future is depending on me sucking up to someone I hate.”
+“I’m aware that my sister hides her ferocious intelligence behind a veil of superficiality—gods, I feel dirty even saying that.
+Now I feel like my family’s future depends on me sucking up to someone I hate.”

 “Does your mom know about this?”

-Jane looked back at her painting, eyes narrowing at the belt buckle.
-She leaned forward for a moment, and then dipped her brush into the palette and added a bit more darkness beneath the waist.
+Jane looked back at her painting, eyes narrowing at the neck.
+She leaned forward for a moment, and then dipped her brush into the palette and added a bit more darkness beneath the man's chin.

-“I think you’re worrying too much.
+“You’re worrying too much.
 Young Tomal might already have a bride lined up for him.
-He’s a Hlaalu, so he won’t give up a family business deal for a human trophy wife!”
+He’s a Hlaalu, so he won’t give up a family business deal for a human trophy wife.”